ninuinu/todo-app-front-end/README.md

 # Todo App

-This is the client side code for a Todo App web application.
-The front end has been built using React and Typescript and has been deployed using Heroku.
-To access the app, click [here](https://intense-lowlands-11377.herokuapp.com/).
+This is the client side code for a simple Todo App web application.
+The front end has been built using React and Typescript and has been deployed to Heroku.
+To access the app, click *[here]*(https://intense-lowlands-11377.herokuapp.com/).

 ![todo-app](https://user-images.githubusercontent.com/28160364/192611564-8045faa4-9f69-4f65-aae7-c4c7078a4bac.PNG)